eliasbakhshi/contact-register/README.md

 This project this based on PHP 8.2, MySQL 5.2 and Node 18.2 or higher.

 **setup**
-1. Install the dependencies by running
+1. Install the dependencies by running.
 ```
 npm install
 ```
+2. Import the database that you can find in the DB folder.
-2. Running, watching or build the application
+3. Running, watching or build the application.
 ```
 npm run dev
 ```